Weldybox-en/Luciole-v1.0/README.md

  ## Support me

 I've decide to share for free my work because i've learn tanks to that!
-For me, sharing project like this for free accelerate the knowledge corculation and that very cool.
+For me, sharing project like this for free accelerate the knowledge circulation and that very cool.

 But i'm student and like every student i'm broken :( So, if you can, feel free to buy me a coffe :D